 When its their turn each person chooses a picture which they then turn into the news of the day.
 Encourage people to have fun being the important on-the-spot reporter.

-If you're teaching, they're a great addition to any language arts program you might be putting together.
+If you teach they're a great addition to any language arts program you might be putting together.

-For more (some with freebie downloadable printables) check this page: speech/public speaking activities
+For more activities (some with freebie downloadable printables) check this page: speech/public speaking activities

 PS.
 Here's another wonderful source of picture prompts I discovered.
 The New York Times has made a special feature of them and posts new ones regularly: New York Times Picture Prompts.